• Heritage Christian Jan 2024

 • Do bring sunscreen and a hat.

 • Do bring water shoes, bottled water, and snacks.
-Don’t bring things can’t lose, like jewelry, car keys, and cell phones.
+Don’t bring things that you don’t want lost, like jewelry, car keys, and cell phones.

 • Do take along a long stick to use to maneuver the tube.